-- Evaluate how possible Federal GHG regulation program (cap-and-trade, carbon tax, command and control) could impact the O&G industry in Alaska given today's economics' and technology; - The State must work with the federal government to ensure the economic vitality of Alaska (including new capital investments) by engaging in the national debate on GHGs and rule making to support the Cook Inlet and North Slope oil and gas industry; - Any emissions reductions in the Alaska oil and gas sector must be creditable toward a federal program because there are but a discrete number of such reduction opportunities.
-A state or regional level program does not provide certainty this can occur; - The federal government will impose GHG regulations and requirements independent of Alaska so State actions in this regard will be redundant and will serve only to impose regulatory confusion and to increase compliance costs (e.g., two separate GHG reporting regimes, two separate cap-and-trade tracking mechanisms, etc).
-Alaska should not preempt the federal legislation and rule making; - Assure up front planning for budget, staffing, etc... - Evaluate any regulation changes that may be required to allow criteria pollutant offsets for GHG reductions; - Consider streamlined permitting that allows permits for projects that offer GHG emissions reductions are expedited; - Use this information to inform policy makers
+- Evaluate how possible federal GHG reduction programs, such as cap-and-trade, carbon tax, and/or command and control, could impact the O&G industry in Alaska. - The State must engage in the national debate on GHG reduction to craft a program that ensures the economic vitality of Alaska's existing oil and gas sector, and allows for increased oil and gas production from the state's untapped oil and gas resources; - Any emissions reductions in the Alaska oil and gas sector must be creditable toward a federal program because there are limited reduction opportunities.

+The federal government will impose GHG regulations and requirements independent of Alaska so State actions in this regard will be redundant and will serve only to impose regulatory confusion and to increase compliance costs (e.g., two separate GHG reporting regimes, two separate cap-and-trade tracking mechanisms, etc).
+Alaska should not preempt the federal legislation and rule making;

+Fugitive emission reporting will be required pursuant to new rules proposed by EPA.
+These regulations are a first step in a federal GHG regulatory program.
+Oil and gas companies will comply with those regulations as they come into effect.

+• Need to consider Net Environmental Benefits for a GHG reduction projects, where there are potential trade-offs between currently regulated pollutants and greenhouse gases (e.g. between NOX and CO2)

+Consider streamlined permitting that allows permits for projects that offer GHG emissions reductions are expedited;